Actually, if the question is a good one, I'll answer it here anyway...

 is that most UK second-hand book shops have a few in stock.
 If you are looking

-for a particular one, there are four standard ways to find it.
+for a particular one, there are two standard ways to find it.

 I am doing an assignment/some homework/an essay; can you answer some